-1. Payments to low-income families or to children with special needs for certain childcare activities, such as early childhood development, before and after school services and services designed to permit a parent to continue working.

-- 1. Payments to a child's family under the CCDBGA are not counted as income. - 2.
+- A. These payments are defined as follows: - 1.
+Payments to low-income families or to children with special needs for certain childcare activities, such as early childhood development, before and after school services and services designed to permit a parent to continue working. - B. These payments are treated as follows: - 1.
+Payments to a child's family under the CCDBGA are not counted as income. - 2.
 There are no specific resource exclusions for payments made under CCDBGA. - 3.
 Other types of child care payments are subject to general policy pertaining to income and income exclusions. - 4.
 Payments the child's family makes to the child care provider using the funds is income to the provider.